Seattle SeaTac Airport Guide

 - Currency Exchange - Travelex has offices in the Main Terminal (ticketing level) • Main Terminal (baggage claim) • Concourse A • South Satellite.

-- E-mail Phones: I have no idea what these are....but apparently you can find them here at SEA-TAC.
+- E-mail Phones - I have no idea what these are....but apparently you can find them here at SEA-TAC.
 Internet-enabled phones that give you high-speed access to e-mail and the internet are available throughout the Airport.

 - Vending machines are also available throughout the airport.

 - Luggage Storage & Lockers - There are no lockers.
-Baggage can be stored at the Ken's Baggage Storage & Rentals office.
-Located landside on the Baggage Claim level between Carousels 12 & 13.
-Rates from $2.50-12.00 per 24 hour period.
+Baggage can be stored at the Ken's Baggage & Frozen Food Storage.
+Rates are per 24-hour period, ranging from $7-$10 for dry items and $12-$22 for frozen items.
+In addition to storage, various travel items are available for sale and business services, like notary and fax, are also available.
+Location: Baggage Claim level ,between Carousels 12 & 13.
 Hours: 5:30AM - 12:30AM.